gdelataillade/alarm/README.md

 # Alarm plugin for iOS and Android

-This Flutter plugin provides a simple and easy-to-use interface for setting and canceling alarms on iOS and Android devices.
-It utilizes the `android_alarm_manager_plus` plugin for Android and the native iOS `AVAudioPlayer` class.
+This plugin offers a straightforward interface to set and cancel alarms on both iOS and Android devices.
+Using native code, it handles audio playback, vibrations, system volume, and notifications seamlessly.

 ## 🔧 Installation steps

 Please carefully follow these installation steps.
-They have been updated for plugin version `2.0.0`.
+They have been updated for plugin version `3.0.0`.

 ### [iOS Setup](https://github.com/gdelataillade/alarm/blob/feat/ios-background-fetch/help/INSTALL-IOS.md)
 ### [Android Setup](https://github.com/gdelataillade/alarm/blob/feat/ios-background-fetch/help/INSTALL-ANDROID.md)